Resentment in Relationships: How to Identify and Overcome It

 5. Love bombing

 The act of “love bombing” is a form of manipulation or control.
-Using this strategy, the person aims to establish a solid emotional bond with the person receiving it early on and instill a sense of value and profound concern.
+Using this strategy, the person aims to establish a solid emotional bond with the recipient early on and instill a sense of value and profound concern.
 But this deep love isn’t always sincere; sometimes, it’s just a tactic for gaining power and influence over the other person.

 Sadly, the love bomber can suddenly stop talking to them or break up, leaving the other person confused and heartbroken.